Build custom fleet management software

 When building a custom fleet management solution, don’t forget it should also include a simple user interface (UI), multi-platform support, and security features.

-The development of your fleet management software requires thorough planning and diligent execution.
+The development of your fleet management software requires thorough planning, project estimation, and diligent execution.
 It involves the following steps:

 1. Putting together a team of experienced UI/UX designers, engineers, testers, and managers.

-2. Creating a Minimum Viable Product (MVP) and test it against a small audience.
+2. Creating a Minimum Viable Product (MVP) and testing it against a small audience.

 3. Adding functions based on user feedback.